hs3kim/Natural-Language-Analysis/README.md

 # Stock NLP

-Scrapes news about specified stocks and uses Cloud Natural Language API's sentiment analysis to predict the stock movement.
+Scrapes news about specified stocks and uses sentiment analysis from Google Cloud Natural Language API to predict the stock movement.

 ## Dependencies